malthejorgensen/blagblogblag.com/_posts/2026-04-05-github-growth-and-business-model.md

 raw code coming out of an LLM.
 In any case, the “alpha” would be very low, and it would probably be best to filter on certain repositories — e.g. selecting ones with lots of activity from many people — signaling an actually functioning project that produces value to those people.
+And then of course Apple had to go and show that **it is possible** to have the snake eat its own tail while I was writing this blog post <https://arxiv.org/abs/2604.01193>.